neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_mating-systems.md

  males and females pair off (either for a breeding season or for life)

 polygyny
- males mate with multiple females, but females mate with a signle male
+ males mate with multiple females, but females mate with a single male

 polyandry
  females mate with multiple males but males only mate with a single female